MultiverseLearningProducts/swe/src/mod3/wk1/day1.md

 >
 > When calculating benefits, the CEO would examine the benefit of additional revenue within a 12 month period, estimated around £100,000\.
 Additionally, the increase in product quality resulting from the new programmers (and therefore presumed customer satisfaction) would increase by 10%, adding an estimated £10,000 in value to the company, within a 12 month period.

+❓ Should the CEO hire 2 new programmers?

+❓ What is the cost benefit ratio (rounded to 2 decimal places)?

 For the resources and investment will the organisation see a benefit that out weights this cost?
 This is what this phase of the SDLC is concerned with and will distill all this thinking into an output.

 ## Output